kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Exit the Ebon Hawk
   - Mash Bastila's interruption
   - *Force: Cast Burst of Speed*
   - *Party: No change when prompted*
 - Run towards door until Port Authority accosts you: 1,1,3,2
 - Intervene with Shaardan: 1,1,1 (+7 LSP; 55)
 - Lashowe accosts you:
   - As a Male MC, mash this convo
   - As a Female MC, convo is 1,4,1,1,1,1
-    - This tells Lashowe a joke and makes her Persuade check inside the academy a guaranteed Medium check instead of a 75% Hard check
+    - This tells Lashowe a joke, making her Persuade check inside the academy a 100% Medium check instead of a 75% Hard check
+    - You can optionally mash this convo and hope to pass the 75% Hard Persuade check inside; that check is easily retryable if you fail it
 - Speak to Czerka Shopkeeper

 ```